km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit5/writeup.md.md

-find command: The find command allows you to find a file or directory, and its flags make it find a file based on different attributes.
+**find command**: The find command allows you to find a file or directory, and its flags make it find a file based on different attributes.